Logical link control

 In the IEEE 802 reference model of computer networking, the logical link control (LLC) data communication protocol layer is the upper sublayer of the data link layer (layer 2) of the seven-layer OSI model.
-The LLC sublayer acts as an interface between the media access control (MAC) sublayer and the network layer.
+The LLC sublayer acts as an interface between the medium access control (MAC) sublayer and the network layer.

 The LLC sublayer provides multiplexing mechanisms that make it possible for several network protocols (e.g. IP, IPX and DECnet) to coexist within a multipoint network and to be transported over the same network medium.
 It can also provide flow control and automatic repeat request (ARQ) error management mechanisms.

 Operation

 The LLC sublayer is primarily concerned with multiplexing protocols transmitted over the MAC layer (when transmitting) and demultiplexing them (when receiving).

 It can also provide node-to-node flow control and error management.

 The flow control and error management capabilities of the LLC sublayer are used by protocols such as the NetBIOS Frames protocol.
 However, most protocol stacks running atop 802.2 do not use LLC sublayer flow control and error management.
 In these cases flow control and error management are taken care of by a transport layer protocol such as TCP or by some application layer protocol.
 These higher layer protocols work in an end-to-end fashion, i.e. re-transmission is done from the original source to the final destination, rather than on individual physical segments.
 For these protocol stacks only the multiplexing capabilities of the LLC sublayer are used.